-The enclosed proxy is solicited by the Board of Directors of LCNB Corp. (also referred to as "LCNB" or the "Company"), in connection with the annual meeting of shareholders to be held at 10:00 a.m. on April 8, 2008 at the principal executive offices of LCNB located at 2 North Broadway, Lebanon, Ohio 45036, or at any adjournments thereof.
+The enclosed proxy is solicited by the Board of Directors of LCNB Corp. (also referred to as "LCNB" or the "Company"), in connection with the annual meeting of shareholders to be held at 10:00 a.m. on April 28, 2009 at the principal executive offices of LCNB located at 2 North Broadway, Lebanon, Ohio 45036, or at any adjournments thereof.

-The meeting has been called for the following purposes: (i) to elect three Class III directors each for a three year term, as well as one Class II director for a two year term, and (ii) to transact any other business that may properly come before the meeting or any adjournments thereof.
+The meeting has been called for the following purposes: (i) to elect three Class I directors each for a three year term, (ii) to approve, on an advisory (non-binding) basis, LCNB's compensation of executive officers as disclosed in the accompanying Proxy Statement, and (iii) to transact any other business that may properly come before the meeting or any adjournments thereof.

-This Proxy Statement and the accompanying notice of meeting are being mailed to shareholders on or about March 7, 2008.
+This Proxy Statement and the accompanying notice of meeting are being mailed to shareholders on or about March 23, 2009.